LazyRen/LazyRen.github.io/_posts/studylog/rust/rustlings/2022-01-24-rustlings-collections.md

 ## hashmap1.rs

 This exercise gives an example usage of [`HashMap`].<br>
-Take a look at rust API document if you are not familiar with it.
+Take a look at the rust API document if you are not familiar with it.

 ```rust
 /* file: "exercises/collections/hashmap1.rs" */